hudongsheng-debug/FITSQuickLook/README.md

 * Gaussian fitting
 * 1st–5th order polynomial fitting
 - Added export options for fitted plots and fitting parameters.

+## Version 7.1.7 New Features

+FITS QuickLook X is now officially renamed  FITS QuickLook Studio.
+- Added curve width and color controls in the fitting panel
+- Added sin, cos, tan, and exponential fitting functions
+- Added new plot markers: circle, star, heart, triangle, and square
+- Improved the layout of several controls
+- Added a new Peak Detection Analysis tool

+Thank you for using FITS QuickLook Studio!

 ## 🧠 Use Cases